cuppett/aws-cloudformation-operator/README.md

 #### Providing credentials

-The operator will use the credentials discovered by the SDK and the default credential provider chain.
+The controller will use the credentials discovered by the SDK and the default credential provider chain.
 If you're using [EKS OIDC](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) or similar method and give your Pod a dedicated IAM role then you have to add the permissions to that role.